-Geosynthetics play an important role in environmental applications because of their versatility, cost-effectiveness, ease of installation, and good characterization of their mechanical and hydraulic properties.
-Geosynthetics also can offer a technical advantage in relation to traditional liner systems or other containment systems.
-The use of geomembranes as the primary water proofing element at the Contrada Sabetta Dam, Italy (Cazzuffi 1987) and to keep an upstream clay seepage control liner from dessicating in the Mission Dam (today Terzaghi Dam), Canada

-(Terzaghi & Lacroix 1964) in the late 1950's represent applications that have been the precursors of today's usage of geosynthetics in containment systems.
+The use of geosynthetics in modern landfills involves important roles because of their versatility, costeffectiveness. ease of installation, and good characterization of their mechanical and hydraulic properties.
+Geosynthetics also can offer technical advantages in relation to traditional liner systems or other containment systems.
+The use of geomembranes as the primary water proofing element at the Contrada Sabetta Dam, Italy (Cazzuffi 1987) and to keep an upstream clay seepage control liner from desiccating in the Mission Dam (today Terzaghi Dam), Canada (Terzaghi & Lacroix 1964) in the late 1950's represent applications that have been the precursors of today's usage of geosynthetics in containment systems.
 Both applications predated the use of conventional geosynthetics by some 20 years.
-Geosynthetics systems are nowadays an accepted and well-established component of the landfill industry (since at least early 1980's).
 Containment systems for landfills typically include both geosynthetics and earthen material components, (e.g. compacted clays for liners, granular media for drainage layers, and various soils for protective and vegetative layers).
+However, since the early 1980's, geosynthetics became not only accepted but also well-established components of the landfill industry.

-The state of the art on the use of geosynthetics in waste containment facilities previous to this period has been documented by various important sources, which have set the path for the growth of geosynthetics in this field (e.g. Giroud & Cazzuffi 1989; Koerner 1990; Cancelli & Cazzuffi 1994; Gourc 1994; Rowe et al. 1995; Manassero et al. 1998; Rowe 1998; Bouazza et al. 2002).
+The state of the art on the use of geosynthetics in waste containment facilities previous to this period has been documented in various important papers, which have set the path for the growth of geosynthetics in this field (e.g. Giroud & Cazzuffi 1989; Koerner 1990; Cancelli & Cazzuffi 1994; Gourc 1994; Rowe et al. 1995; Manassero et al. 1998; Rowe 1998; Bouazza et al. 2002).